thomashope/thomashope_xyz/README.md

 * Create an .svg image. vectr.com is a free online vector editor
 * Upload the .svg to [Real Favicon Generator](https://realfavicongenerator.net/)
 * Download the generated files.
-Extract favicon.ico, apple-touch-icon.png, and site.webmanifest and place them in the src folder.
+Extract favicon.ico, apple-touch-icon.png, the two android-chrome pngs, and site.webmanifest and place them in the src folder.

 Just replacing the files should be enough, no need to modify the html unless something is broken.